-Who should use it: Those dealing with moderate to severe inflammatory acne, and who can't take the tetracycline class of antibiotics (monocycline, doxycycline) because of allergy or pregnancy.
+Who Should Use It: Those dealing with moderate to severe inflammatory acne, and who can't take the tetracycline class of antibiotics (minocycline, doxycycline) because of allergy or pregnancy.

 What is Amoxicillin?

 Amoxicillin is an antibiotic that's part of the penicillin family, which covers a wide range of different bacteria.
-Most commonly it's used to treat upper respiratory bacterial infections, as well as urinary tract infections, and is best used for short periods of time, notes Rabach.
+Most commonly it's used to treat upper respiratory bacterial infections, as well as UTIs, and is best used for short periods, notes Rabach.
 So, how can it play a role in improving your skin?
-The first thing to keep in mind is that, generally speaking, any type of oral antibiotic should only be used for inflammatory acne, the kind that causes pustules and cysts, notes Green.
+The first thing to keep in mind is that generally speaking, any type of oral antibiotic should only be used for inflammatory acne, the kind that causes pustules and cysts, notes Green.
 In other words, popping a pill isn't going to be the go-to treatment for blackheads and whiteheads or the occasional pimple.
 Oral antibiotics can also be used to treat acne that isn't responding to topical treatment, or covers large areas of the body, such as the back, notes Zeichner.
 But let's talk about amoxicillin specifically...

 Benefits of Amoxicillin for Acne

-- Offers anti-inflammatory benefits: "Oral antibiotics work by lowering levels of acne causing bacteria called C. acnes and by acting as an anti-inflammatory.
+- Offers anti-inflammatory benefits: "Oral antibiotics work by lowering levels of acne-causing bacteria called C. acnes and by acting as an anti-inflammatory.
 Amoxicillin is not effective at treating C. acnes, however, it may have anti-inflammatory benefits, explaining why it helps some people," explains Zeichner.
 A 2018 study published in The International Journal of Women's Dermatology found that acne patients taking amoxicillin showed almost an 85 percent improvement after 90 days.
 The big caveat?
-None of them were taking amoxicillin alone (they were also using other types of topical and/or oral treatments), and the study underscores that amoxicillin should not be a first choice treatment.
-To that point...
+None of them were taking amoxicillin alone (they were also using other types of topical and/or oral treatments), and the study underscores that amoxicillin should not be a first-choice treatment.

 Side Effects of Amoxicillin